EvanMPutnam/Personal-Website/markdown/how_its_made_1.md

 ```

 There is also some logic in here to completely handle the max number of items on a given page.

-### Python
+It just works by picking a few items
+depending on the page index the user is on.

+## Python:
 For actually writing the posts I just use markdown.
 Its super simple and is easily converted to html using libraries found online.
 To convert the files and add them to the json list I made a quick python utility file that does the following:

 1. Converts the input markdown file to html and adds an entry to the json object.